 Motherhood is hard.
-You love your kids, but you know that the balance in your life is now in is a delicate one.
-You no longer have the time to yourself that you used to, and if you’re a working mama too—well then forget it!
+If you’re blessed to be a mother, you love your kids, but you know that the balance in your life is now in is a delicate one.
+You no longer have the time to yourself that you used to, and if you’re a working mama too—well, then forget it!
 As a mom with Rheumatoid Arthritis and a career, I slowly began to realize that I needed to take responsibility for everything in my life.
 If I wanted to change something or if I needed something different, then I needed to be the one to make that change.

 Starting my day

-Now, the first thing I do when I wake up is thank God because I need him to get through my day.
-Then, I take a hot bath, because it helps alleviate pain in my joints.
+Now, the first thing I do when I wake up thank God because I need him to get through my day.
+Then, I take a hot bath because it helps alleviate pain in my joints.
 This allows me to get my joints moving, which I need to stay active and get through my day.
-I also take any medication and supplement that I may need.
+I also take any medication and supplements that I may need.

 Being a mother

 Sometimes I say to myself I can’t do this anymore.
 That this is too much.
-But I have no choice, this is my way of life and I need the income for my family.
-The juggling act of motherhood, a career, and an auto-immune disease like RA can be overwhelming, but I’m grateful every day that I can somehow make it work.
+But I have no choice, this is my way of life, and I need the income for my family.
+The juggling act of motherhood, a career, and an auto-immune disease like RA can be overwhelming.
+Still, I’m grateful every day that I can somehow make it work.
 It isn’t perfect, and some days are better than others.
 It’s always one foot in front of the other.
 Making it work step by step.